RudrarajuAsrithVarma/Page-Classification-Dashboard/README.md

 • Made sure that the dashboard's visual front-end works perfectly with the technical back-end powered by Flask.

+THE DETAILS REGARDING THE EXECUTION OF THE PROJECT CODE ARE STATED INSIDE "PREREQUISITES.TXT" FILE IN THE "DASHBOARD ANGULAR" FOLDER.

                                           VISUALS OF HOW THE ENTIRE DASHBOARD LOOKS

 1) OVERALL VIEW OF THE DASHBOARD